Two journalism students interviewing a member of the public, using a camera and mic

 • Seminars and lectures: learn journalism ethics, law, history and critique through our lecture and seminar programmes.

-• News days: All your skills will be put to the test on our news days, where you’ll play your part in a simulated newsroom environment to find, write, proof and publish real stories for our live news website.
+• News days: all your skills will be put to the test on our news days, where you’ll play your part in a simulated newsroom environment to find, write, proof and publish real stories for our live news website.

 We invest to create the right environment for you.
-That means outstanding facilities, study spaces and support, including 24/7 online access to our online library service.
+That means outstanding facilities, study spaces and support, including 24/7 access to our online library service.

 Study spaces and computers are available to offer you choice and flexibility for your study.
 Our five library sites give you access to over 1.3 million books and periodicals.
 You can access your library account and our rich digital collections from anywhere on or off campus.
 Other library services include study skills training to improve your grades, and tailored advice from experts in your subject.